-The Cardiovascular Science/Perfusion Program prerequisites determined by Midwestern University.
-In addition to a bachelor's level or higher degree from a regionally accredited college or university, you must:
+The Cardiovascular Science Program prerequisites are determined by Midwestern University.
+In addition to having a bachelor's or higher level degree from a regionally accredited college or university, you must:

 - Complete an application for admission and meet the technical standards

-If you completed course work at or graduated from a foreign college or university, you must submit acceptable evidence of U.S. degree/course equivalency.
+If you completed course work at or graduated from a foreign college or university, you must submit acceptable evidence of a U.S. degree and course equivalency.
 You also must complete at least 30 semester hours of course work at a U.S. college or university prior to entering the program.
-This course work must include six semester hours of nonremedial coursework in English.
+This course work must include six semester hours of nonremedial course work in English.

-Students are accepted once per year in the fall term.
+Students are accepted once a year in the fall term.

-Once you are enrolled in the Cardiovascular Science/Perfusion Program at Midwestern University, you are eligible to participate in the perfusion rotations at Mayo Clinic by making arrangements through your college program director.
+Once you are enrolled in the Cardiovascular Science Program at Midwestern University, you are eligible to participate in the perfusion rotations at Mayo Clinic by making arrangements through your college program director.

 You must successfully complete the required program course work before you are eligible to complete the rotations.